 3. Recognize Why Your Prospect Should Choose You

-What are the key reasons why your media company and your audience is the best fit for a brand?
+What are the key reasons why your media company and audience are the best fit for a brand?

-Visualize the solution to the customer’s problem.
-How are you going to position its recommended campaign, frequency, and pricing to meet its objectives?
+Visualize the solution to the prospect’s problem.
+How will the recommended campaign, frequency, and pricing be positioned to meet their objectives?

 Talking about yourself is always the easiest.
 Understanding your client and listening is often where reps get tripped up.

-Understand what the campaigns are from the beginning and pinpoint the key metrics that are going to be evaluated.
+Understand the campaigns from the beginning and pinpoint the key metrics that will be evaluated.
 This last step is often left out.
 Don’t overlook it.

-Increasingly, the most successful sales reps defined key metrics and really pushed in advance.
-You want to know this at the beginning and write it down somewhere.
+Increasingly, the most successful sales reps defined key metrics and really pushed them in advance.
+You want to know this at the beginning and write it down.
 Some sales reps will even sign it.
 This is for everyone’s benefit.

 Some B2B publishers also offer guarantees.
 If you’re going to market a certain value of dollars at a certain frequency, the company may stand behind you because it knows its audience well enough.

 Don’t bring up your competition.
 It’s distasteful.
 Bashing your competitor is almost never helpful.
-The prospect might be spending money with your competitor, presumably because they thought it would be a good idea.
+The prospect might be spending money with them, presumably because they thought it would be a good idea.
 So, be thoughtful.

-Remember: You are helping your prospect solve a problem.
-Knowing how you can outperform your competition is important, but showing them how they can outperform theirs is paramount.
+You are helping your prospect solve a problem.
+Knowing how to outperform your competition is important, but showing them how they can outperform theirs is paramount.

 5. Be Able to Effectively Communicate Your Offerings

 - Make a Human Connection.
-Hearing a sale reps’ voice along with their tone, inflection, and conviction can help them seem more valuable to a prospect.
+Hearing a sales rep’s voice, tone, inflection, and conviction can help them seem more valuable to a prospect.

 Things to be aware of when leaving a voicemail: